-The Sun River watershed is a sub-basin of the Missouri-Sun-Smith submajor basin, located in north-central Montana.
-From its headwaters in the Rocky Mountains, the Sun River flows east for approximately 97.4 miles until it reaches the town of Great Falls, Montana, where it empties into the Missouri River.
-Along the way, countless springs and numerous tributaries feed the Sun River.
-The Sun River watershed, and the quality of the water it carries, has been significantly impacted by human activity, for better and for worse.
-Sun River QAPP dated September 19, 2012 also contains useful data for this SAP.
+The Sun River watershed is a sub-basin of the Missouri-Sun-Smith basin, located in north-central Montana (HUC 10030104).
+From its headwaters in the Rocky Mountains, the Sun River flows east for approximately 97.4 miles to the town of Great Falls where it empties into the Missouri River.
+The Sun River between the Gibson Reservoir and its confluence with the Missouri is heavily influenced by agricultural uses.
+Flows are altered for irrigation and water quality is impacted by roads, ranches, and farming activity.